andymass/vim-matchup/README.md

 Planned features:

-- Adds auto-completion for words and symbols- for example you could automatically insert corresponding a `)` or `endif`.
+- Add auto-completion for words and symbols- for example you could automatically insert corresponding a `)` or `endif`.

 ## Installation